EliCohen/legal/mystocky/terms-of-use.md

 ---

-*These Terms of Use agreement is provided in English.
+*These Terms of Use are provided in English.
 If there are discrepancies between this version and any translated version, the English version prevails.
 Users in non-English-speaking regions may request a translation.*